ra397/music/README.md

 # Music Player Web Aplication
-A flask web application where users can save their favorite music from different streaming platforms
+A flask web application where users can save their favorite music from different streaming platforms and divscover music other users are listening to.

 <div class="images">
     <li>Login Page</li>